austin-hoover/accphys-tools/README.md

 # accphys
-Analysis and visualization for accelerator physics data.
+Analysis and visualization of accelerator physics data.